AugustSteff/random/README.md

 # random
 Random data analysis and other python projects.
+And other python projects